crystal-ball/commitizen-base/README.md

   <br />
 </div>

-This package contains an adapter for using [Commitizen][] with 🔮 Projects.
+Package contains an adapter for using [Commitizen][] with 🔮 Projects.
 Standardized commit messages are constructed using an interactive prompt with options for long descriptions, emojis, breaking change notes and release notes.